-The aft bilge pump system consists of two pumps; one automatic and the other manual.
-The automatic bilge pump is activated by a sensor switch (black dot) located on the pump housing.
-This sensor activates the pump when water reaches the pre-set height.
-The other pump is the manual pump and is controlled by the switch at the helm.
+The aft bilge pump system consists of three pumps; one automatic and one manual pump near the transom.
+There is also one automatic pump in the front of the mechanical space.
+The automatic pumps activate when the water level reaches the automatic sensors.
+There is also an auto/manual pump in the forward bilge.
+It is located under the helm station access hatch.
 The forward pump has a similar sensor switch on the pump itself.

-Aft Automatic Bilge Pump
+Forward Automatic Bilge Pump